Stepland/memon/docs/source/schema.md

   ```

 **t**
-- integer, required
+- number, required
-- Greater or equal to 0
+- Integer greater or equal to 0
-- Note timing in ticks
+- Note timing in ticks.

+  It can be seen as the numerator of the beat fraction.

+  A tick is a fraction of the beat, its duration is defined as 1/ the chart's resolution.
+  For example if the resolution is 240, a tick lasts for 1/240th of a beat.

+  For more info about measuring time in ticks ticks, see [bmson's docs](https://bmson-spec.readthedocs.io/en/master/doc/index.html#terminologies) (their docs refers to ticks as *pulses*).

 ## Long Note